 Chris Moses is a Research Associate at the Faculty of Divinity, 2015-2018.

-His work focuses on anthropological approaches to Islam in contemporary Europe, with particular interests in methods, politics, ethics, economics, and the public sphere.
-Chris is also part of the Cambridge Inter-faith Programme team, focusing on inter-religious civil society engagement, diplomacy, and public education.
+He is also part of the Cambridge Inter-faith Programme team, focusing on inter-religious civil society engagement and public education.

 Subject area and speciality

 - Emmanuel College:

 - Research Associate

 - Religion, Culture and Society in the Middle East

 - A6, Understanding Contemporary Religion (Lectures, Classes, Supervisions)